Yomano/yomano/README.md

 # install in dev mode
 npm link

-# compile code with:
+# build code with:
-npm run compile
+npm run build
-# or
+# or, to watch for changes
-npm run watch
+npm run dev
 ```